English

 Contents

-The history behind the Great Ocean Road — A tribute to heroes
+The history behind the Great Ocean Road — A memorial to WWI heroes

 What is the Great Ocean Road?

 The Great Ocean Road is a 240-kilometer stretch of road along the southeastern coast of Australia.
-Renowned as one of the world’s most scenic drives, it winds through rugged cliffs, lush rainforests, and pristine beaches.
+Renowned for being Australia’s largest war memorial and one of the world’s most scenic drives, it winds through rugged cliffs, lush rainforests, and pristine beaches.

-The route showcases iconic landmarks like the 12 Apostles, Loch Ard Gorge, and the Great Otway National Park, offering breathtaking ocean views, wildlife encounters, and a rich blend of history, culture, and natural beauty.
+The route passes through iconic landmarks like the 12 Apostles, Loch Ard Gorge, and the Great Otway National Park, with sweeping ocean views, abundant wildlife, and a chance to explore the region’s maritime and wartime history.

 Who built the Great Ocean Road?